graphprotocol/graph-node/docs/getting-started.md

 ### 1.2 Create The GraphQL Schema for the Data Source
 GraphQL schemas are defined using the GraphQL interface definition language (IDL).
 If you've never written a GraphQL schema, we recommend checking out a [quick primer](https://graphql.org/learn/schema/#type-language) on the GraphQL type system.

-With The Graph, you don't have to define the top-level `Query` type, you simply define entity types, and Graph Node will generate top level fields for querying single instances and collections of that entity type.
+With The Graph, you don't have to define the top-level `Query` type, you simply define entity types, and the Graph Node will generate top level fields for querying single instances and collections of that entity type.
 Each type that should be an entity is required to be annotated with an `@entity` directive.

 As you can see in the example `subgraph.yaml` manifest above, there is one entity named `Token`.
-Let's define what that would look like for the GraphQL Schema.
+Let's define what that would look like for the GraphQL Schema:

-##### Example
 Define a Token entity type:
 ```graphql
 type Token @entity {